PyO3/pyo3/guide/src/free-threading.md

 The free-threaded interpreter does not have a GIL.
 Many existing extensions providing mutable data structures relied on the GIL provided locking for operations on Python objects, to make interior mutability thread-safe.
-Historically PyO3s API was designed around the same strong assumptions, but is transitioning towards more general APIs applicable for both builds.
+Historically, PyO3's API was designed around the same strong assumptions, but is transitioning towards more general APIs applicable for both builds.

 Working with PyO3 under the free-threaded interpreter requires some additional